Persistent Homology of Coarse Grained State Space Networks: Background

 To study the structure of the complex network we define functions of the form $V \times V \to \R_{\geq 0}$ combining information about path lengths and weights from the graph in various ways.
 Some of these definitions are distances, but not all.
 Despite this, the framework can still be used to define a filtered simplicial complex in the spirit of the Vietoris Rips complex which will be required in the next section.

 The measures are encoded in a matrix $\mathbf{D}$, where $\mathbf{D}(a,b)$ is the similarity or dissimilarity between vertices $a$ and $b$.
+Note that $\mathbf{D}$ can optionally be normalized by dividing all entries by its maximum value to contain values between 0 and 1.
 We investigated the use of four choices of measures: the unweighted shortest path distance, the shortest weighted path dissimilarity, the weighted shortest path distance, and the diffusion distance.